ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ```ballerina
 function name() => ();
 ```
-Once you add the above function, the VS Code extension will display a code lens called `Design` on top of the function.
-Click the **Design** code lens to go to the Data Mapper view.
+Once you add the above function, the VS Code extension will display a CodeLens called `Design` on top of the function.
+Click the **Design** CodeLens to go to the Data Mapper view.

 ![Open Data Mapper](../img/visual-programming/datamapper/open-via-code-lens.gif){.cInlineImage-full}